The Minimalist Travel Planning Guide

-Eliminate travel complications with our travel planning resources and tips on how to pack light.
+Eliminate travel complications with our travel planning resources for minimalists.
+Learn tips on packing light and planning your trip.

 No matter if you are a frequently traveler or only occasionally take trips, it is likely that you’ve had your fair share of travel complexities — particularly in the planning and packing phase.